tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

-*Broken data integrity*: Even though a TCP session uses checksums to ensure two hosts transfer data unchanged over the communications channel, it does not prevent the app server reading data received or writing data to be sent via malfunctioning hardware memory.
+*Broken data integrity*: Even though a TCP session uses checksums to ensure two hosts transfer data unchanged over the communications channel, it does not guard the application server from reading data received or writing data to be sent via malfunctioning hardware memory.
 Data corruption can occur.

 *Broken data confidentiality*: A client that serves to integrate an external and our imaginary web service sends the login password of the employee along with the data in the request to create the employee to the Staff API.
-TLS does protect the communication channel between any two hosts with encryption, but it does not prevent the app server from reading the password in clear text.
-Any process in the app server can read the password, actually.
+TLS does protect the communication channel between any two hosts with encryption, but it does not prevent the application server from reading the password in clear text.
+Any process in the server can read the password, actually.

 *Broken duplicate request processing suppression*: A client requesting to create a new employee using the Staff API encounters either a timeout